seed-factory-project/seed-factory-project.github.io/content/front_page.md

 ##Join Us
 ####Help us Develop & Plant the first of its kind Seed Starter Kit.

+We are currently looking for System Engineers and Software Engineers with strong experience in Manufacturing Process Management, as well as Mechanical/Mechatronics Engineers experienced in designing and building reliable robotic assemblies.

+We are an open source project: so wether you are a Software Engineer or Developer working remotely, an Engineer that has spare time, or anybody else who thinks they can contribute as well, [get in touch](mailto:info@seed-factory.info).

 ##Contact Us